Ikenna-Git/S3_Insecure_Bucket.md/README.md

-# ☁️ 100 Days of Cloud Security Challenge
+# Cloud Security trial

-Welcome to my **100 Days of Cloud Security Challenge** — a personal commitment to deep-dive into cloud security concepts, tools, and real-world best practices.
+** — a personal commitment to deep-dive into cloud security concepts, tools, and real-world best practices.
 This repository documents my progress, projects, and learning experiences as I move from fundamentals to advanced cloud security topics.

----

-## 📅 Challenge Duration

-**Start Date:** [Replace with your start date]
-**End Date:** [Will auto-calculate or update based on progress]

 ---